Auscitte/auscitte.github.io/_posts/2022-01-22-Cvxpy-Minimax-Fit.md

 Curvature of constraint 3 : AFFINE
 {% endhighlight %}

-Feasibility problems with affine constraints belong to the linear programs (LP) category (historically, optimization problems of certain classes, when written down in symbolic form, have been called "programs" so I will use the terms interchengeably), hence, theoretically, we could employ an LP solver for the task.
-For instance, a staple of optimization methods-related scholastic pursuits, the simplex method, should do the job.
+Feasibility problems with affine constraints belong to the _**linear programs (LP)**_ category (historically, optimization problems of certain classes, when written down in symbolic form, have been called "programs" so I will use the terms interchengeably), hence, theoretically, we could employ an LP solver for the task.
+For instance, a staple of optimization methods-related scholastic pursuits, the _simplex method_, should do the job.
 However, practice sometimes fails to meet theory.
-Attempting to use _**SCIPY**_ solver that came with the cvxpy brought no joy: it turned out, their simplex method implementation did not support constraint specification in matrix form and the amount of effort put into expanding matrix equasions row by row would have been hard to justify.
+Attempting to use _SCIPY_ solver that came with the _cvxpy_ brought no joy: it turned out, their simplex method implementation did not support constraint specification in matrix form and the amount of effort put into expanding matrix equasions row by row would have been hard to justify.
 Other methods (interior point, for example) ran into numerical issues on some iterations of binary search.
-I could try and get to the bottom of the problem, but it was not worth it: on the iterations where SCIPY showed no issues, _**ECOS**_ still run much faster.
+I could try and get to the bottom of the problem, but it was not worth it: on the iterations where _SCIPY_ showed no issues, _**ECOS**_ still run much faster.
 So I decided to go with the latter.

 {% highlight python linenos %}
 def call_solver(self):